Our goal for a fairer society

 Your publishing development team

-I am the Publishing Development Manager for A fairer society, working across Emerald’s publishing programs for SDG-related research focused on building a just and inclusive society 'where no one is left behind'.
-I am also the lead contact for the Fairer society’s gateway on Emerald’s Open Research Platform.
+I am the Publishing Development Manager for Fairer Society, working across Emerald’s publishing programs for SDG-related research focused on building a just and inclusive society 'where no one is left behind'.

 Get in touch